notator/Moritz/Moritz.Spec/_Unused_Classes_README.txt

 I've come to the conclusion that its not a good idea to use FortePitchClassSets as a compositional strategy.
 Compositions are about relations bewteen _particular_ pitch sets in a _particular_ composition, not about pitch sets _in_general_.
 A composition has to create relations that are perceptible _in_a_particular_context_, so the context can't be ignored by the analysis.
-Composing is the expression and clarification of a particular _context_.
+Composing is the creation and clarification of a particular _context_.

-Modes might be useful later, when looking for chord relations to use, but I'm currently more interested in the following approach:

-Instead of using Modes in Tombeau 1, I want to implement something like "passing notes" in voices that link particular, freely chosen, recognizable harmonies.
-To be recognisable, harmonies have to be both clearly recognizable and perceptibly repeated!
-Better to choose particular harmonies by ear than rely on some theoretical distance...
-We'll see.
+Modes may come in useful later.
+But see the comments in Tombeau1Algorithm.cs.